OpenMage/organizational/finance/expense_planning.md

 The Sum is not what we will pay directly, but what we should reserve as Budget, and might likely be used more flexible.

 20,000$ per quarter

+### Technical writing for our Documentation

+5.000$ per quarter

+## Onetime Projects which might need founding

+//placeholder//

 # Rough yearly Goals for Each level